The Power of Addiction – Reasons Why Addicts Can’t Stop Using Drugs or Alcohol

 NUTRITIONAL DEFICIENCIES AND ADDICTION

-Drug abuse can lead to nutritional deficiencies, exacerbating hormonal imbalances.
+Drug abuse can lead to nutritional deficiencies, making hormonal imbalances worse.
 Most drugs cause vitamin deficiencies, impairing the immune system and reducing energy levels, among other symptoms.
 Psychologically, an individual under the influence may feel better, but the extreme lows and withdrawal symptoms reinforce drug use as the mind and body are tricked into believing the substances are necessary for normal functioning.
+The nutritional deficiency created by drugs and alcohol are numerous and can lead to psychological problems such as depression, anxiety and mood swings.

 THE ROLE OF DRUG TOXINS IN THE BODY